aaronwht/react-simple/README.md

 [Contact me](https://www.aaronwht.com/contact-me) if you run into problems using this code.

-This repo is created using `create-react-app` with as minimal amount of changes as possible.
+This repo is created using (notice npx not npm) `npx create-react-app` with as minimal amount of changes as possible.

 The files to modify and add include:
 - `src/index.js`